 Dogs do not have a monthly heat cycle/period.
 Every girl is different and every one of her cycles is different.
 When a girl cycles and I get the progesterone level that I’m looking for and we do a successful breeding I will update the waitlist with an expected due date, assuming that breeding results in a pregnancy.

 What is a Double Doodle?

-Our Double Doodles are a cross between an Australian Labradoodle female and a mini Goldendoodle male.
+Our Double Doodles are a cross between a mini Australian Labradoodle and a mini Goldendoodle.
 Double doodles are also called North American Retrievers.
 Although qualities of Labradoodles and Goldendoodles are similar, there are some differences between them in temperament.
 Labradoodles, retaining a personality quality common in Labradors, tend to have a somewhat higher drive.
 Goldendoodles, retaining a quality often found in Golden Retrievers, are often gregarious.
 For years service organizations have intentionally crossed Labrador Retrievers and Golden Retrievers in order to produce friendly, gregarious dogs that have enough drive for service work, so it is logical that we would do the same.
 The same combination of traits that results in a tractable, friendly, trainable dog for service also results in a personality perfect for a family companion.

 Is this breed recognized by the AKC?

 Established breed associations such as the AKC the UKC, and the CKC, do not recognize this hybrid, or any other designer cross, as a breed.
 However, some major kennel clubs do accept registration of crossbreed and mixed-breed dogs for performance events such as agility and obedience.